ant-media/ant-media-documentation/docs/guides/publish-live-stream/whip.md

 This sample page uses the [Eyevinn WHIP client](https://www.npmjs.com/package/@eyevinn/whip-endpoint) to publish the stream to the server using the WHIP protocol.
 You can also directly integrate it into your web application.

-Now, in order to publish the stream using the sample page, go to https://AMS-domain:5443/AppName/whip.html and start publishing.
+Now, in order to publish the WHIP stream using the sample page, go to https://AMS-domain:5443/AppName/whip.html of your Ant Media Server and start publishing.

 For example, you can test via this [sample page](https://test.antmedia.io:5443/WebRTCAppEE/whip.html).